rotki/rotki/docs/api.rst

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``

-   Doing a PUT on the the manually tracked balances endpoint you can add a balance for an asset that Rotki can't automatically detect, along with a label identifying it for you and any number of tags.
+   Doing a PUT on the the manually tracked balances endpoint you can add a balance for an asset that rotki can't automatically detect, along with a label identifying it for you and any number of tags.

    .. _manually_tracked_balances_section: